Houston Stackhouse

-Houston Stackhouse (September 28, 1910 – September 23, 1980) was an American Delta blues guitarist and singer.
+Houston Goff (September 28, 1910 – September 23, 1980), known as Houston Stackhouse, was an American Delta blues guitarist and singer.
 He is best known for his association with Robert Nighthawk.
 He was not especially noted as a guitarist or singer, but Nighthawk showed gratitude to Stackhouse, his guitar teacher, by backing him on a number of recordings in the late 1960s.
 Apart from a brief tour in Europe, Stackhouse confined his performing to the area around the Mississippi Delta.